Brown leaves/brown spots: sunburn, water stress or cold?

 Should I cut off brown leaves?

-For a neat appearance, trim away only the brown, dead parts.
+Only cut off the brown, dead part for a neat look.
 Leave healthy green leaves for recovery. -

 Will brown spots turn green again?